auth0/repo-supervisor/README.md

 {"acorn":"4.0.11","bluebird":"3.4.7","github":"8.2.1","handlebars":"4.0.6","handlebars-loader":"1.4.0","jsonwebtoken":"7.3.0","lodash":"4.17.4"}
 ```

-Without the enforcement policy it would break the installation since older version of libraries are not compatible with current code.
+The installation could potentially be broken without the enforcement policy as older versions of the libraries are not compatible with the current code.

 ## What is Auth0?